abpframework/abp/docs/en/Community-Articles/2020-12-10-How-to-Integrate-the-DevExpress-Blazor-Component/POST.md

 abp new DevExpressSample -u blazor
 ````

-After the download is finished, open the solution in the Visual Studio (or your favorite IDE):

 ![initial-project](initial-project.png)

 * Our project boilerplate will be ready after the download is finished.
 Then, we can open the solution in the Visual Studio (or any other IDE) and run the `DevExpressSample.DbMigrator` to create the database and seed initial data (which creates the admin user, admin role, permissions etc.)